 NOTE: The report contains discussion and descriptions of sexual harassment and sexual assault.
 It may also contain mentions of self-harm, drug use and suicide ideation.

 The NSSS data reports a total of 3.4% of males having experienced sexual harassment and/or sexual assault, compared with 5.8% of females and 11.4% of gender diverse populations.

 As part of Southern Cross University’s ongoing work to strengthen safety, it will:

 - streamline and simplify the ways in which students can report incidents and seek support;

 - review our current Sexual Assault and Sexual Harassment Action Plan, including how we share information on reporting incidents to the University;

 - increase promotion and completion of consent, sexual assault and sexual harassment awareness education modules on arrival at University for all Southern Cross students and staff;

 - work with partners to promote better security for students on placements.

 Where to go for help?

 We understand that conversations about the NSSS and its results can be distressing for members of our University and the wider community.
 If you would like to speak to somebody for support, a range of confidential resources are available to you.
-Southern Cross students can visit the University’s sexual assault and sexual harassment webpage or call 02 6626 9300.
+Southern Cross students can visit the University’s safety webpage or call 1800 SC HELP (1800 72 4357).